informalsystems/quint/doc/rfc007-foreign-calls.md

 ## 1. Summary

-In this ADR, we discuss potential solutions for integrating the Quint simulator with other execution environments.
+In this RFC, we discuss potential solutions for integrating the Quint simulator with other execution environments.
 This would enrich the simulator with computations that cannot be expressed in Quint itself, e.g., rich string manipulation and parsing.
 Additionally, it would give us another path for more